623637646/flutter_impression/README.md

 # flutter_impression
-To detect impression events for widgets in flutter.
+This is a user behavior tracking (UBT) tool to analyze impression events for flutter.
 Inspired by https://github.com/623637646/ImpressionKit